dmccreary/personal-finance/docs/glossary.md

 **Example:** You'll compare traditional financial advisors with robo-advisors to understand which might better serve your needs at different stages of your financial journey.

 ## S

+#### Salary Negotiation

+The process of discussing and reaching agreement on compensation terms with employers or potential employers.

+**Example:** This course teaches salary negotiation techniques that can add thousands to your lifetime earnings through higher starting salaries and raises.

+#### Scholarships

+Merit-based or need-based financial aid awards for education that do not require repayment.

+**Example:** You'll learn in this class how to research and apply for scholarships that can significantly reduce college costs without creating debt.

+#### Secured Debt

+Loans backed by collateral that lenders can seize if borrowers default, typically offering lower interest rates than unsecured debt.

+**Example:** This course explains how secured debt like mortgages and auto loans typically cost less than unsecured debt due to reduced lender risk.

+#### Side Hustles

+Part-time income-generating activities pursued alongside primary employment to increase earnings or develop skills.

+**Example:** You'll explore various side hustles in this class to diversify income sources and accelerate progress toward financial goals.

+#### Six-Month Emergency Fund

+Savings equal to six months of essential expenses, providing extended financial security during major disruptions.

+**Example:** This course helps you build toward a six-month emergency fund as protection against prolonged job loss or disability.

+#### SMART Goals Framework

+A goal-setting methodology using Specific, Measurable, Achievable, Relevant, and Time-bound criteria for effective planning.

+**Example:** You'll apply the SMART goals framework in this class to transform vague aspirations into actionable financial plans.

+#### Spending Patterns Analysis

+The examination of spending habits over time to identify trends, opportunities for savings, and alignment with values.

+**Example:** This course teaches spending patterns analysis to reveal unconscious habits and prioritize changes with the greatest financial impact.

+#### State Income Tax

+Tax levied by state governments on income earned within or by residents of the state.

+**Example:** You'll learn in this class how state income tax rates vary dramatically, potentially influencing relocation decisions.

+#### Stock Market

+The collection of markets and exchanges where stocks are bought, sold, and issued, facilitating capital formation and investment.

+**Example:** This course demystifies the stock market to help you understand how it functions and your role as an investor.

 #### Sales Tax